 Identify the CUE, change the routine and/or the reward.
 It’s really that simple (now: you just need your action/effort).

 Pick a new reward that makes you happy.
 In time, your newly selected reward becomes the norm – each time you hit the cue, you’ve created or maintained a new routine and an obvious and exciting reward.

-We created Explorado Market to help fill the void and create the right rewards for those living the ketogenic lifestyle, trying to manage glucose, and those attempting to manage or reverse diabetes.
+We created cardnl to help fill the void and create the right rewards for those living the ketogenic lifestyle, trying to manage glucose, and those attempting to manage or reverse diabetes.

 You can shop your new rewards here.

 A habit I recently created (about 2 years ago now) – I only take cold showers.
 See what I’ve learned here.
 I actually don’t think I’ll ever go back to hot/warm showers… maybe.